SaMajerus/EauClaire-Salon/README.md

   * Still not working?
 Save a copy of this document, then move the Program's folder to the Recycle bin and Delete it.
 Then, try installing it from GitHub again using the above steps.

   * If it STILL won't work:  Please don't hesitate to reach out via Email.
 In addition to uncropped screenshots of the issue (send them as Attachments), please also include your Contact Info (along which method is best for contacting you).
 This allows me to better assist you with Troubleshooting.
+<br><br>

+* Closing the Program
+  * A. Browser tab & VS Code
+    * Close the browser tab.
+    * In VS Code, do  'File > Close Folder'  (or 'Ctrl-K F').
+When that operation is complete, you may close VS Code.

+  * B. MySQL Workbench & Windows PowerShell
+    * Close MySQL Workbench.
+    * Un-Minimize Windows PowerShell, and enter the command  'exit'.
+Once the command finishes (it should be lightning fast), you may close the window.
 <br><br><br>

 ## Known Bugs
-* When a client is deleted from the list of Clients, their old ClientId integer is not freed up for use by a new client.
-(It doesn't affect the performance of the program, but may create ghostly-duplicate entries for the Clients Table in the SQL database file.)
+* When a client object is deleted from the Clients list, their old ClientId integer is not freed up for use by a new client.
+(It doesn't affect the performance of the program, but could potentially create duplicate entries in the Clients Table.)
 <br>